Female copulatory vocalizations

 Female copulatory vocalizations, also called female copulation calls or coital vocalizations, are produced by female primates, including human females, and female non-primates.
+They are not purposeful, but instead are evolutionary and are spontaneously produced by female primates, including women, to encourage her partner to produce good-quality sperm during the mating process.
 Copulatory vocalizations usually occur during copulation and are hence related to sexual activity.
 Vocalizations that occur before intercourse, for the purpose of attracting mates, are known as mating calls.

-In primates, copulation calling is typically observed at the end of mating and there are vast variations between species regarding its occurrence, frequency and form.
+In primates, copulation calling is typically observed at the end of mating and there are vast variations between species regarding its occurrence, frequency, and form.
 It is agreed that coital vocalizations fulfill an evolutionary purpose and that they serve as adaptive solutions to problems that the females face, such as infanticide, as well as obtaining high quality sperm.

 In non-primates, copulatory calling predominantly occurs before copulation in order to attract mates (mating call).
 Calls vary in frequency (14 Hz to 70,000 Hz) and function.
 One of the main purposes of females vocalizing is the induction of mate guarding behavior in males.
 Conversely, calls may also be used in order to attract high ranking mates who can prevent intercourse with the initial partner.
 This is done to incite male mate competition.

-In humans, coital vocalizations are linked to orgasm, hence occurring during copulation and serving as an expression of sexual pleasure.
+In humans, coital vocalizations are linked to sexual pleasure or sexual gratification and orgasm, hence occurring during copulation and serving as an expression of sexual pleasure.
 Vocalizations can be used intentionally by women in order to boost the self-esteem of their partner and to cause quicker ejaculation.